oasis-open/openc2-oif-orchestrator/README.md

 ## <a name="installation"></a> Installation

-To get started with the OIF please reference the [WalkThrough.md](docs/WalkThrough.md) found under docs.
+To get started with the OpenC2 Integration Framework (OIF) Orchestrator please reference the [WalkThrough.md](docs/WalkThrough.md) found under docs.

 ## <a name="background"></a> Background